Aggregate functions¶

 An aggregate function takes multiple rows (actually, zero, one, or more rows) as input and produces a single output.
 In contrast, scalar functions take one row as input and produce one row (one value) as output.

 An aggregate function always returns exactly one row, even when the input contains zero rows.
-Typically, if the input contained zero rows, the output is NULL.
+Typically, if the input contains zero rows, the output is NULL.
 However, an aggregate function could return 0, an empty string, or some other value when passed zero rows.

-List of Functions (by Sub-category)¶
+List of functions (by sub-category)¶

 Function Name